manas95826/gr-git/README.md

 # gr-git
-Presented to the esteemed members of Geek Room
+Presented to the enthusiastic members of Geek Room!